Skip to content

 Mauritania, as a republic, only came into existence in 1960.
 Before that, precisely from 1895 to 1960, the country was occupied by France, which was also occupying Morocco, Algeria, and Tunisia at the time.
 Together, all these countries were named French West Africa.

-But after World War II ended, most colonised countries in Africa started fighting for and gaining independence one after the other.
-Mauritania started a new era of freedom and self-ruling in 1960.
+However, after World War II ended, most colonised countries in Africa started fighting for and gaining independence, one after the other.
+Mauritania began a new era of freedom and self-ruling in 1960.
 In late October 1961, it became a member of the United Nations and joined the Arab League in November 1973.

 That ridiculously briefs Mauritania’s last century and a half.
 What about the periods before that, then?
-What was this country like, say, a millennium or even a few millennia ago?
+What was this country like a millennium or even a few millennia ago?

-Well, the Muslim conquest of North Africa took place in the mid-seventh century, as a result of which the entire region was introduced and eventually converted to Islam.
-Before that, North Africa, excluding Egypt, was inhabited by the Berbers, whose origin goes as far back as 10000 years.
+The Muslim conquest of North Africa took place in the mid-seventh century, and as a result, the entire region was introduced and eventually converted to Islam.
+Before that, North Africa, excluding Egypt, was inhabited by the Berbers, whose origins go as far back as 10,000 years.
 As they settled in the region, they established a great culture and rich heritage.

-During the 7th century, Mauritania, along with Morocco and Algeria, were ruled by a Berber dynasty called Almoravid.
-When this dynasty converted to Islam, they introduced a new religion to these countries.
-By the 8th century, Mauritania has officially become a Muslim country.
+During the 7th century, Mauritania, along with Morocco and Algeria, was ruled by a Berber dynasty called Almoravid.
+When this dynasty converted to Islam, it introduced a new religion to these countries.
+By the 8th century, Mauritania had officially become a Muslim country.

 Several other Berber dynasties ruled the country in the following centuries until the country eventually fell into the hands of the French.
 After over 60 years of occupation, the Muslim Republic of Mauritania was announced.

 Thanks to their long rule of the country, the Berbers have left a great legacy not only in Mauritania but also in the entire region of North Africa, except for Egypt.
-Now, minor Berber communities are living in parts of Mauritania, Morocco, Algeria, Tunisia and Libya.
-Speaking of Mauritania alone, they make up around 30% of the population.
+Now, minor Berber communities live in parts of Mauritania, Morocco, Algeria, Tunisia, and Libya.
+In Mauritania alone, they make up around 30% of the population.

-Besides the Berbers, Mauritania is also home to many other ethnic groups.
-These primarily include the white Moors who are of Arab-Berber origins, sub-Saharan Africans, and black Moors who are mixed between white Moors and sub-Saharans.
+Mauritania is also home to many other ethnic groups besides the Berbers.
+These primarily include the white Moors, who are of Arab-Berber origins, sub-Saharan Africans, and black Moors, who are mixed between white Moors and sub-Saharans.

 Languages

-The official language of Mauritania is, for sure, Arabic, with Hassaniya Arabic being the country’s dialect.
+The official language of Mauritania is Arabic, with Hassaniya Arabic being the country’s dialect.
 If you have a background in Arab countries, you must know that Arabic, well, Fusha Arabic, is the official language in all of them.
-However, each country has developed its very own dialect.
+However, each country has developed its own dialect.
 The most common and easily understood Arabic dialect is the Egyptian one.

-However, this Hassaniya Arabic, like the Moroccan, Algerian, and Tunisian dialects, might not be understood by the rest of the Arab countries, for it may have been influenced by the Berbers’ old languages.
+However, this Hassaniya Arabic, like the Moroccan, Algerian, and Tunisian dialects, might not be understood by the rest of the Arab countries, for the Berbers’ old languages may have influenced it.

 That aside, several other languages are spoken in Mauritania by its many ethnic groups, such as Soninke, Wolof, and Fulani.
 French is also spoken in the country thanks to the long-lasting occupation.